clarkhorak/cosc4353-group-project/vite-project/README.md

 - ✅ Login gets JWT token and updates authentication state
 - ✅ Profile loads existing data or allows creation of new profile
 - ✅ Protected routes work with authentication
-- ✅ Logout clears token and redirects to login
+- ✅ Admin dashboard accessible only to admin users
-- ✅ Error messages display properly for failed operations
+- ✅ Role-based navigation and features

 ## 🔧 Development